Chapter 1 Introduction

 This method, referred to as EasyPeasy, works differently.
 Some of the things about to be said might be difficult to believe, but by the time you’ve finished this book, you’ll not only believe them, you’ll wonder how you could have ever been brainwashed into believing otherwise.

 There’s a common misconception that we choose to watch porn.
 Porn addicts (yes, addicts) no more choose to watch porn than alcoholics choose to become alcoholics, than heroin addicts choose to become heroin addicts.
-It’s true we choose to boot up the laptop or smartphone, fire up the browser, and visit our favorite ’online harem’.
-I occasionally choose to go to the cinema, but I certainly didn’t choose to spend my whole life in the cinema theatre.
+It’s true that we choose to boot up the laptop or smartphone, fire up the browser, and visit our favorite ’online harem’.
+Occasionally I choose to go to the cinema, but I certainly didn’t choose to spend my whole life in the cinema theatre.
 Originally, curiosity and human nature took me there, but I wouldn’t have started had I known I’d become addicted, causing the decline of my health, happiness, and relationships.
 “If only I’d heard about sexual dysfunction on my first visit to that porn site!”

 Take a moment to reflect, did you ever make the ’positive’ decision that you must/need porn to masturbate?
 Or that you should/must/need porn-induced fantasies to spice up sex with your partner?
 Or, that at certain times in your life, you couldn’t enjoy a good night’s sleep or perhaps even pass an evening after a hard day at work without surfing for porn?
 Or that you couldn’t concentrate or handle stress without it?
 At what stage did you decide that you needed porn, that you needed it permanently in your life, feeling insecure, even panic-stricken without porn, without your online harem?

-Like every other user, you have been lured into the most sinister and subtle trap that man and nature have ever combined to devise.
+Like every other porn user, you have been lured into the most sinister and subtle trap that man and nature have ever combined to devise.
 There’s not a person alive, whether a user themselves or not, that likes the thought of their children using porn to cope or for pleasure.
 This means that all addicts wish they had never started.
 That’s unsurprising: no one needs porn to enjoy life or cope with stress before they get hooked.

 At the same time, all users wish to continue to use.
-After all, nobody forces us to launch our browser’s Incognito mode.
+After all, nobody forces us to launch our browser’s incognito mode.
 Whether they understand the reason or not, it’s only users that decide to knock on the doors of their online harems.

 If there were a magic button the user could press to wake up the following morning as if they’d never accessed their first tube site, the only addicts tomorrow would be young people still ’experimenting’.